 If you want retained cloud attachments to expire at the same time as the messages that contained them, configure the retention label to have the same retain and then delete actions and timings as your retention policies for Exchange and Teams.

 To consider when auto-applying retention labels to cloud attachments:

-When a user is added to a Teams conversation and given access to the full history of the conversation, that history can include cloud attachments.
-If they were shared within 48 hours of the user added to the conversation, current copies of the cloud attachments are auto-labeled for retention.
-Cloud attachments shared before this time period aren't supported for newly added users.
+When a user is added to a Teams conversation and given access to the full history of the conversation, that history can include cloud attachments and URL text links.
+If these attachments were shared within 48 hours of the user added to the conversation, current copies of the attachments are auto-labeled for retention.
+Attachments shared before this time period aren't supported for newly added users.

-The following items aren't supported as cloud attachments that can be retained:
+The following items aren't supported as attachments that can be retained:

 - SharePoint sites, pages, lists, forms, folders, document sets, and OneNote pages.

 - Files shared by users who don't have access to those files at the time of sharing.